insilica/gdc-spark-gitbook/2_tumor_similarity/advanced.md

 ```

 ## Correcting for Normal Samples
   Unsupervised machine learning methods do not fit models to a classification endpoint.
-Similarity methods fall under unsupervised machine learning.
+Similarity methods fall under unsupervised machine learning since they do not fit for a specific clinical or biological endpoint.